liamroddy/LED-Matrix-Clock/README.md

 I intend to develop the clock code further, adding:
 * Seconds to the time display
-* Weather dispaly with custom designed icons.
+* Weather display with custom designed icons.
-* custom fonts for prettier output
+* Custom fonts for prettier output